 The summer intern will be introduced to a variety of archival skills such as processing collections, cataloging, book/paper conservation, digital projects, exhibit support, etc. At the completion of the summer, the intern will have processed at least one archival collection and produced a finding aid to assist researchers.

 Whenever possible, internship projects will be tailored to the interests of the intern based on available collections.
 Training is done onsite.
 Some projects will require the Smith intern to work independently, while others will be collaborative learning opportunities with our other summer interns.
-The Smith intern will rotate through Special Collections and will explore:
+The Smith intern will rotate through Special Collections and may explore:

-- Archival processing and records management (with Amy Lucadamo, College Archivist)
+- Archival processing and records management

 - research and processing of manuscript collections